Research Institute for the Environment and Livelihoods, Charles Darwin University, Darwin NT 0909 Australia

 His PhD examined the composition and mitigation of chondrichthyan bycatch in the Queensland East Coast Trawl Fishery.

-Peter is Regional Vice-Chair for Australia and Oceania of the IUCN Species Survival Commission’s Shark Specialist Group, working on the global and regional assessment of extinction risk for the IUCN Red List of Threatened Species.
+Peter is Regional Vice-Chair for Australia and Oceania, and the Red List Authority Coordinator of the IUCN Species Survival Commission’s Shark Specialist Group, working on the global and regional assessment of extinction risk for the IUCN Red List of Threatened Species.

 Bachelor of Science (Geography and Environmental Studies) from the University of Melbourne